 Core competencies on a resume are your core skills and competencies that relate to the position you’re applying for.
 They should be listed in bullet points: not sentences.

 Keeping it short will make it clear, concise, and more ATS friendly–which we’ll discuss in more detail at the end of this post.

 A core competencies quickly tells the hiring manager how you’re qualified.
 Your resume is only skimmed over for a few seconds before the hiring manager decides to either reject your resume or look at it in more detail.
 A core competencies section allows you to quickly show the hiring manager that you’re a perfect fit for the position.

 An ATS system screens your resume for keywords and other information to determine if you’re a good match for the position.
 Why does this matter?
 Because over 90% of employers utilize an ATS and they reject over 75% of resumes submitted.

-The core competencies section is super helpful for including keywords that the ATS may be searching for.
+The core competencies section is super helpful for including keywords on a resume that the ATS may be searching for.
 It’s also really useful because you could tailor your resume for different positions by swapping keywords in and out.